Microlandia, the indie videogame with a brutally honest simulation, arrives on Steam in its 1.0 release.

 “When I was a kid, I could spend the whole day playing SimCity, but when I went outside, I saw graffiti, people living on the streets, and a lot of other things that the game left out, which, in my opinion, was giving me a false understanding of how a city works.”

-The logic behind Microlandia considers the good, the bad, and the sometimes uncomfortable aspects of living in the city through an elaborate socioeconomic simulation that draws on real-world data obtained from open sources such as World Bank Open Data, the U.S. Bureau of Labor Statistics, and data published by the OECD (Organization for Economic Cooperation and Development).
+The logic behind Microlandia considers the good, the bad, and what sometimes makes us uncomfortable about urban life, through an elaborate socioeconomic simulation fed by real-world data, sourced from open datasets like World Bank Open Data, the U.S. Bureau of Labor Statistics, and data published by the OECD (Organization for Economic Cooperation and Development).

-Its simulation is based on mathematical models generally used for socioeconomic research, with a depth rarely seen in a video game, allowing for levels of realism capable of explaining to players the impact of their decisions.
+Its simulation is based on mathematical models generally used in socioeconomic research, with a depth rarely seen before in a videogame, allowing it to achieve levels of realism capable of showing players the impact of their decisions.

-However, the seriousness of the simulation is highly contrasted by a narrative full of humor and a city fraught with fortuitous incidents that can lead the mayor’s office to bankruptcy.
-Players must be attentive to elements within the game that can help them diagnose what is happening in their locality, for example, through the census, or by reading the comments of a sensationalist press that critically follows every step of the highest authority.
+However, the seriousness of the simulation is highly contrasted by a narrative full of humor and a city packed with random incidents that can drive the administration to bankruptcy.
+Players must pay attention to in-game elements that help them diagnose what is happening in their city — for example, through the census, or by reading the commentary of a sensationalist press that critically follows every move of the highest authority.

 Microlandia is available on Steam for Windows, Mac and Linux as of December 3, 2025, and can be purchased for just $6.99 USD.
 It is also available on Itch.io for the same price, with the option to receive a Steam key.